Fridah Turned Her Dream Into Reality

 While some of the girls want to learn hair styling, some just need a person to trust, to confide in.
 Fridah can identify with their pain and suffering and offers them support by providing them with basic jobs in her salon, like washing or drying a client’s hair.

-With one year of the ZOE program left, Fridah is excited about what the future holds because it includes everything she and her family once went without: regular income, healthy meals, adequate shelter, clean clothing, access to healthcare, ability to pay for schooling, and most importantly, a strong sense of worthiness and a network of support.
+With one year of the Zoe Empowers program left, Fridah is excited about what the future holds because it includes everything she and her family once went without: regular income, healthy meals, adequate shelter, clean clothing, access to healthcare, ability to pay for schooling, and most importantly, a strong sense of worthiness and a network of support.

 380 million children living in extreme poverty will rely on charity forever.